remedium-ai/remedium-website/src/content/sections/english/call-to-action.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-title: "Ready to Transform Your Business?"
+title: "Ready to Transform Your Care for Patients?"
-subtitle: "Business Goals"
+subtitle: "Improving outcomes"
 description: |
-  Partner with our team of experts to unlock your business’s full potential.
-Schedule your free consultation and discover how we can help you.
+  Partner with our team of experts to unlock your full potential for perioperative precision care.
+Ask for a free consultation and discover how we can help you.

 cta_btn:
   enable: true
-  label: "Get A Free Consultation"
+  label: "Get a consultation"
   url: "/contact/"
   rel: ""
   target: ""